Default head and shoulder profile picture

 Ms Helen Carr

-I co-founded our Bridging the Gap to Leadership project (2021), a collaboration between CCCU and the University of Brighton.
-In line with both CCCU’s Closing our Gap strategy and wider NHS concerns, this project continues to address racial inequalities in practice learning through students creating resources for practice educators, on topics such as microaggressions and allyship.
-We have supported over 45 students across both universities.
+In 2021, I co-founded our Bridging the Gap to Leadership project, a collaboration between CCCU and the University of Brighton.
+In line with both CCCU’s Closing our Gap strategy and wider NHS concerns, this project addresses racial inequalities in practice education.
+Through this project, we have supported over 50 students across both universities in leadership placements.
 In addition to supporting students to present their work to practice educators, we have highlighted the project’s impact nationally at conferences and networking events, leading to winning the national University Alliance Award (June 22) for the project’s creativity and impact.
 We also won CCCU’s Teaching Excellence Team Award (June 22) and were shortlisted for the HE Innovate Award (Nov 22).
 I am continually inspired by the transformative opportunities that this project generates, which drives my continuing focus on developing leadership opportunities for students, working with students as partners in learning.
+From this work I developed a project called Mattering in Practice.

-• Lecturer in Social Care to Principal Lecturer in Practice Learning, 2006 - present
+• Lecturer to Principal Lecturer at CCCU, 2006 - present

 • Lecturer in Social Care, University of Kent, 2003-2006